martinproject/MobiHelp/README.md

 Great!
 MobiHelp is geared to win you some love from your users already!
 __________________________________________________________________________________________________________________________

-3. Linking your app with your Freshdesk account
+Step 3.
+Linking your app with your Freshdesk account

 To bring your "how-to"s and knowledge base articles into your iOS app, you will need to link MobiHelp with your Freshdesk account.
 Here's what you need: